gonzaloserrano/git-br/README.md

 ## install

-Download, compile and install with `go get -u github.com/gonzaloserrano/git-br`
+Download, compile and install with `go get -u github.com/gonzaloserrano/git-br`.

+If you don't have `$GOPATH/bin` in your `$PATH`, you can for e.g `$ cp $GOPATH/bin/git-br /usr/local/bin`.

 ## use

-Type `git-br` in your repo or provide a path as a first argument.
+Type `git br` in your repo or provide a path as a first argument.

 ## todo